 From what have been discussed, it is obvious that the author cannot provide a logical argument and cogent conclusion.
 For further improvement, this argument needs more detail data or economical consideration to find some scientific reasons for price reduction of Gulf Coast oyster and in that condition better solution for addressing this issue might be found.

-- Do you agree or disagree with the following statement It is better to have broad knowledge of many academic subjects than to specialize in one specific subject Use specific reasons and examples to support your answer 95
+- Do you agree or disagree with the following statement?
+For success in a future job, the ability to relate well to people is more important than studying hard in school.
+Use specific reasons and examples to support your answer 71

 Grammar and spelling errors: